dfinity/motoko/doc/md/base/Region.md

 Function `grow` is capped by a soft limit on `size` controlled by compile-time flag `--max-stable-pages <n>` (the default is 65536, or 4GiB).

-There is currently no way to shrink the Region size.

 Example:
 ```motoko no-repl
 import Error "mo:base/Error";